hashicorp/nomad-pack/README.md

 When using Nomad Pack, the default registry for packs is [the Nomad Pack Community Registry](https://github.com/hashicorp/nomad-pack-community-registry).
-Packs from this registry will be made automatically availible.
+Packs from this registry will be made automatically available.

 You can add additional registries by using the `registry add` command.
 For instance, if you wanted to add [an example Gitlab registry](https://gitlab.com/mikenomitch/pack-registry),